If you're just getting started with static data and are importing it from Excel then read my post on this first and then come back.

 Change the button code to the above ClearCollection code snippet (note the variable name change for clarity).
 Now edit your Drop down control so that the Items field points to the new Collection myNewCollection.

 Note that no values will be displayed because you haven't run your code to populate the variable yet.
-If that's bothering you, hold the Alt button on your keyboard and click the button control you just edited (you magically just "ran" this part of your application).
+If that's bothering you, hold the Alt button on your keyboard and click the button control you just edited (again, you magically just "ran" this part of your application).

 Now look just below the Items field on your Drop down control.
 There is a field named Value which tells PowerApps which column should appear for users inside your control.
 By default it is set to "Value" (same as our first column) and shows what that column contains.